Huawei launched P20 Lite as Nova 3e in China, check its price, specifications and other important details

 Even though the global launch of Huawei P20 and P20 Pro are yet to happen, the smartphone major has launched the P20 Lite as Nova 3e in the Chinese market.
 Hence, at least in the Chinese market, Huawei P20 Lite will be known as Huawei Nova 3e.
 The Huawei P20 Lite or the Huawei Nova 3e will sport a huge 5.84-inch FHD+ 2280×1080 pixels display.
 As per the listing on the official website, Huawei Nova 3e will come in two different variants: 4GB RAM and 64 GB of internal storage and 4GB of RAM and 128 GB of internal storage.
 However, you can expand the storage of the smartphone via a microSD card of up to 256 GB.
 The Apple iPhone X notch makes an appearance on this Huawei device as well.

-Huawei Nova 3e was listed in European countries such as the Czech Republic and Poland last week, however, both the listing have been removed now.
+Huawei Nova 3e was listed in European countries such as the Czech Republic and Poland last week.
 The smartphone came with a price tag of CNY 1,999 which is close to Rs.
 20,600 for the 64GB storage option.
 Meanwhile, the 128 GB storage variant gets a price tag of CNY 2,199 which is about Rs.
 22,600.

 Huawei Nova 3e specifications